PlasmaPy/plasmapy.github.io/pages/meetings/summer-school-2024.md

 ### Application process

 The application period for the summer school has now closed.
+Thank you to everyone who applied!

 ### Travel support